 Agda supports literate programming with multiple typesetting tools like LaTeX, Markdown and reStructuredText.
 For instance, with LaTeX, everything in a file is a comment unless enclosed in \begin{code}, \end{code}.
 Literate Agda files have special file extensions, like .lagda and .lagda.tex for LaTeX, .lagda.md for Markdown, .lagda.rst for reStructuredText instead of .agda.
-The main use case for literate Agda is to generate LaTeX documents from Agda code.
+One use case for literate Agda files is to generate documents including Agda code.
 See Generating HTML and Generating LaTeX for more information.